tagtag

 1. Logging Workers

 Because of the nature of the work, logging is an inherently dangerous occupation.
 Loggers are expected to operate industrial machinery such as chainsaws, harvesters, and commercial vehicles daily.
 Additionally, workers perform labor that is extremely strenuous and physically demanding.
-Because loggers often work in remote locations, medical facilities are difficult to reach in the event of a severe accident.
+Because loggers often work in remote locations, medical facilities are difficult to reach during a severe accident.
 In 2017, the logging industry saw 55 fatal injuries and 350 non-fatal severe injuries.

 1. Fishers and related fishing workers

 Overall, fishers and related fishing workers experienced the highest rates of on-the-job fatalities in 2017.
-Laborers have to face many hazards daily, such as slippery decks, extreme weather, and heavy-duty industrial gear.
-Also, fishers are often working in boats out at sea, where injured individuals cannot seek immediate medical attention.
+Laborers face many hazards daily, such as slippery decks, extreme weather, and heavy-duty industrial gear.
+Also, fishers often work in boats out at sea, where injured individuals cannot seek immediate medical attention.
 Unfortunately, a significant majority of worker deaths are from drowning accidents.
 According to the BLS, the fishing industry saw 41 fatal injuries and 120 non-fatal injuries in 2017.

 Contact a New York City Work Injury Lawyer